avishek-choudhary/E-Commerce-Store-Analysis-/README.md

 ## Installation

-To run this project on your machine you need to install Microsoft Power BI: https://powerbi.microsoft.com/en-us/downloads/
+To run this project on your machine you need to install <a href="https://powerbi.microsoft.com/en-us/downloads/">Microsoft Power Bi</a>.

 <!-- ## Usage